hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 4. ✅ Enable and test Supabase Realtime
 5. ✅ Finalize and document backend schema
 6. ✅ Update memory-bank files for foundation completion
-7. ⬜ Implement internationalization (i18n) support
+7. ✅ Implement internationalization (i18n) support
 8. ⬜ Begin core feature implementation (Phase 2)

 ## Current Development Priorities

-1. Implement i18n infrastructure using i18next and react-i18next
-2. Prepare for Phase 2 core features development
+1. Prepare for Phase 2 core features development
+2. Begin implementation of the food safety database
 3. Set up testing framework for UI components

 ## Recent Decisions

-- Implemented Metro config workaround for Supabase/Expo compatibility
-- Updated Babel config to whitelist correct env variables
-- Enabled Realtime for Users table with real-time UI updates
-- Added Realtime service with subscription management
-- Finalized comprehensive database schema with RLS security policies
+- Implemented comprehensive i18n system with i18next and react-i18next
-- Decided to implement i18n as first step of Phase 2
+- Added RTL support with a context provider and specialized components
+- Created translation files for English, Spanish, and French
+- Implemented a test utility for validating translations
+- Updated all screens to use translation keys instead of hardcoded text
+- Added DirectionalView component for RTL-aware layouts

 ## Current Challenges

+- Ensuring all UI components work correctly with RTL layouts
-- Planning for efficient i18n implementation that won't require extensive refactoring
+- Planning for efficient implementation of food safety database
 - Ensuring the database schema will accommodate all planned features
 - Preparing for offline-first functionality in core features

 ## Current Mode

-PLAN: Transitioning from Foundation to Phase 2, preparing for i18n implementation
+EXECUTE: Moving from i18n implementation to core feature development, starting with food safety database

 ## Team Allocation